mantejsahota2006-gif/capstone-game-store/README.md

 ## Team Members

-- **Name 1** - Specific contributions or roles.
-- **Name 2** - Specific contributions or roles.
+- Mantej Sahota

 ## Thanks

 Express gratitude towards those who provided help, guidance, or resources:

+- Thank you Raymond.
-- Thank you to [Mentor's Name] for continuous support and guidance.
+- Thank you to all of my peers that helped me.
-- A special thanks to all teammates for their dedication and teamwork.